ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 ManualSmoothingXY: velocity as criteria for direction change to prenvent fast acceleration at low spped
-message: ManualSmoothingXY: velocity as criteria for direction change to prenvent fast acceleration at low spped
 ### Antipattern Category

 ### Keyword